SciML/ModelingToolkitStandardLibrary.jl/docs/src/tutorials/input_component.md

 end
 ```

 Note, in the above example, we can build the system with an empty `SampledData` component, only setting the expected data type: `@named src = SampledData(Float64)`.
 It's also possible to initialize the component with real sampled data: `@named src = SampledData(data, dt)`.
 Additionally note that before running an `ODEProblem` using the `SampledData` component, one must be careful about the parameter vector Type.
 The `SampledData` component contains a `buffer` parameter of type `Parameter`, therefore we must generate the problem using `tofloat=false`.
 This will initially give a parameter vector of type `Vector{Any}` with a mix of numbers and `Parameter` type.
 We can convert the vector to a uniform `Parameter` type by running `p = Parameter.(p)`.
-This will wrap all the single values in a `Parameter` which will be mathmatically equivalent to a `Number`.
+This will wrap all the single values in a `Parameter` which will be mathematically equivalent to a `Number`.